 The first thing of note that I came across was the helipad.
 This might have looked inoccuous but during the winters, when all the approaches to the valley are blocked, this helipad can decide life or death of the Pangwals.
 It is seamlessly integrated with the road.
 So, one can also enjoy a very unique experience of crossing a smooth helipad on a rickety bus.
 As for myself, I just walked over it and continued my hike.

 The initial parts of the trek were not much different from any other hikes.
 There are 2-3 small villages on these parts such as Tundroo and Takwas etc. As I crossed one by one, the road got narrower and I was beginning to feel that everything was even getting slightly tilted.
 The road was being intersected by smaller streams at regular intervals.
 I refilled my water bottle at one of them.
 A dog appeared from nowhere, and so did a rosefinch.

 Anyway, I kept moving upwards and since I’d gained significant altitude by then, the views had gotten better.
 I struggled to find a horizontal portion throughout the entire valley.
-The villages are built on the steep inclines.
+The villages are built on steep inclines.
 They cultivate a limited variety of crops in these slopes, and even the kids play on such tilted fields.
-Eventually even the steep inclines also end and the ground nosedives almost perpendicularly to meet the lascivious stream.
+Eventually, even the steep inclines also end and the ground nosedives almost perpendicularly to meet the lascivious stream.

 At Hudan Bhatori